SchoolOfFreelancing/Freelancing-On-Linux/README.md

 ### Instant support if you get any client and you need help beside training period

 ## Training Prerequisite
-🏋️ Need To Have Three To Five Years Computer Using Experience.
+🏋️ Minimum one year of computer usage skills required.

-🚴 Need To Have Willingness, Patience And Concentrations For Participate This Training.
+👓 Must be able to read, understand, and type English fluently.

-🖥 Need To Have Your Own Laptop/Desktop PC With 200gb Ssd And 8gb Ram (16gb/500gb Recommended).
+🚴 Willingness, patience, and concentration are essential for participating during training.

-🕸 Need To Have 24 Hours High Speed Optical Fiber Wired Dedicated Personal Internet Access & Electric.
+🖥 Own laptop/desktop PC with a minimum of 200GB SSD and 8GB RAM (16GB/500GB recommended).

-🆔 Need To Have Government Issued Photo Id (Passport, Nid Or Driving License).
+🕸 Required: 24/7 High-Speed Optical Fiber Wired Internet Access and Reliable Electric.

-📱 Need To Have Portable Devices For Instant Client Communications.
+🆔 Required: Government-Issued Photo ID (Passport, National ID, or Driver's License).

-👓 Need To Have The Capability To Read And Understand English Including Good Typing Skills.
+📱 Required: Portable Devices for Instant Client Communication.

-Before join this training please check all training sessions are align and necessary for level up your skills and you are happy to enroll this training from home 🏠
+Before enrolling, please ensure this training modules are aligned for level up your freelancing skill and you are ready to enroll this training from home 🏠

 ## Training Pipeline
 [Session 01](https://docs.google.com/document/d/17XTxh_9XgJ4--37dLbIe8ZNkr416ThnypsMwPjbb_nU/edit?usp=sharing) |